Roberto Losada: International career

 Uncapped by Spain at any level, Losada played three games for the unofficial Galicia team.
 On 27 December 2008, he scored the deciding goal in a 3–2 win over Iran at the Estadio Riazor.

 Coaching career

+Eastern

 Losada immediately joined the club's coaching staff, being named his compatriot Josep Gombau's assistant.
 He retained his post under the latter's successor Àlex Gómez, only leaving on 8 September 2020.

 On 16 October 2020, Losada signed with Eastern in the same capacity.
 He became their head coach the following year.

 Losada led his team to the 2023–24 FA Cup, defeating Sham Shui Po 3–2 in the final.

+Hong Kong

-Shortly after, he was named interim assistant manager at the Hong Kong national side under Wolfgang Luisser.
+In June 2024, Losada was named interim assistant manager at the Hong Kong national team under Wolfgang Luisser.
+On 12 December 2025, after Ashley Westwood's departure, he was named interim head coach of the Hong Kong national team; his first assignment was the Guangdong–Hong Kong Cup, to be held until the following 3 January.
+Six days later, he left Eastern by mutual consent.

+Despite failing to win the Guangdong–Hong Kong Cup, on 5 June 2026 Losada was confirmed in the role.
+However, four days later he oversaw a 2–0 loss to Cambodia, a first-ever against that opposition.

 Personal life

-Losada was nicknamed El Chino due his facial features.
-Born in Spain, he acquired his Hong Kong Special Administrative Region passport after residing in the region for more than seven years.
+Losada was nicknamed El Chino due to his facial features.
+Born in Spain, he acquired his Hong Kong Special Administrative Region passport in 2018 after residing in the region for more than seven years.